curiousest/curiousest.github.io/_posts/2016-12-22-privacy-is-a-tragedy-of-the-commons.md

 > *A situation within a shared-resource system where individual users acting independently according to their own self-interest behave contrary to the common good of all users by depleting or spoiling that resource through their collective action.*

 If absolutely everyone shared as much as possible, it would significantly benefit everyone.
 Unfortunately, individuals and organizations acting in their own self-interest will generally choose not to share and the benefit is spoiled.
 Also, when some indviduals or organizations obtain too much information-based power over others, those others will be scared into reducing the amount they share everywhere to reduce the risk of the powerful taking advantage of them.
-This means **the informationally powerful cause less information to be shared.**
+This means **the informationally powerful, just by existing, cause less information to be shared.**

 # Hypothesis: Gradual increases in sharing counteracts the tragedy